The Best Credit Cards for a Trip to Hawaii

 Points are earned in the Chase Ultimate Rewards program, which allows you to transfer points to miles with seven different airline partners, and points with four different hotel programs.

-Another option is to transfer your points to British Airways, which offers awards to the Hawaii from the west coast using Alaska or American Airlines, for 25,000 miles round-trip in economy class.
+One option is to transfer your points to British Airways, which offers awards to Hawaii from the west coast using Alaska or American Airlines, for 25,000 miles round-trip in economy class.

 Instead, transfer your points to Singapore Airlines, which is a partner of United.
 It offers round-trip award to Hawaii on the same flights, but for only 35,000 miles in economy and 60,000 miles in first class, round-trip.

 Amex EveryDay Preferred

-The Amex EveryDay® Credit Card Preferred card offers a great way to earn Membership Rewards points, which can be transferred to miles with 17 different airlines.
+The Amex EveryDay Credit Card Preferred card offers a great way to earn Membership Rewards points, which can be transferred to miles with 17 different airlines.